steare573/rv-reactjs-flux-101-workshop/README.md

 3. node server.js
 4. In browser, go to http://localhost:7000/commonjs-demo.
 This probably will not work in IE or Safari as I have not added the shims and the shams.

+#####Troubleshooting
+It is possible that you may need grunt and/or webpack installed globally.
+If you run into any issues, try running npm -g grunt webpack

 ###Resources